pravega/pravega/documentation/src/docs/pravega-concepts.md

 lost.

 Pravega provides a **Java Client Library**, for building client-side applications such as analytics applications using Flink.
-The Pravega Java client library manages the interaction between the application code and Pravega via a custom TCP wire protocol.
+The Pravega Java Client Library manages the interaction between the application code and Pravega via a custom TCP wire protocol.